Haricharan1212/Haricharan1212.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hey, I'm **Haricharan**!
-I'm a final-year Electrical Engineering Dual Degree (UG + PG) Student at Indian Institute of Technology, Madras.
+I'm a final-year Electrical Engineering student at Indian Institute of Technology, Madras.

 I am deeply passionate about exploring advanced concepts in *electrical engineering* and *computer science* using *fundamental mathematical* principles.

 My primary areas of interest include:

-- *Statistical Learning Theory* and *Information Theory*
+- *Statistical Learning* and *Information Theory*
 - *Theoretical Computer Science*, with a particular emphasis on algorithms and complexity
 - *The Future of Communication Systems*, including 5G and 6G technology